DylanCope/zero-shot-comm/README.md

 ## Citing this work

 Cope, Dylan R. & Schoots, Nandi (2020), 'Learning to Communicate with Strangers via Channel Randomisation Methods', *Emergent Communication Workshop at the 34th Conference on Neural Information Processing Systems*

+## Acknowledgements

+This work was done at the [UKRI Centre for Doctoral Studies in Safe and Trusted Artificial Intelligence](safeandtrustedai.org).